rsgranne/grannepack-web-dev-snippets/README.md

 This extension pack of HTML-, CSS-, & SCSS-related *snippets* is aimed at students in [Scott Granneman’s](https://www.granneman.com/) beginning Web Development courses.
 Other languages may be added at later times.

+A list of all snippets & their outputs are further below.

 ## Other extension packs focusing on extensions

 In addition, I have also created extension packs of *extensions*, also for students in [my](https://www.granneman.com/) beginning Web Development courses: